mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

-Clicking has sizes dropdown | Showing Unknown, yes, no | Yes Clicking has numbers dropdown | Showing Unknown, yes, no | Yes By not filling the star marked field | Message "Please fill in this field" appear | Yes Clicking "Select Image" button | Opens a window to select picture from hard disk | Yes By filling the form completely and clicking " Add product" button | Form submitted , message confirmation displayed, product added to database | Yes
+Clicking has sizes dropdown | Showing Unknown, yes, no | Yes Clicking has numbers dropdown | Showing Unknown, yes, no | Yes By not filling the star marked field | Message "Please fill in this field" appear | Yes Clicking "Select Image" button | Opens a window to select picture from local hard disk | Yes By filling the form completely and clicking " Add product" button | Form submitted , message confirmation displayed, product added to database | Yes
 Clicking "Cancel" button | Redirect to products page | Yes